laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/areacovered.markdown

 title: Area we cover
 permalink: /areacovered/
 ---
-We are based in Laneast, near Launceston, Cornwall and we cover an approximately 6 mile radius around the Launceston area.
+We are based in Laneast, near Launceston, Cornwall and we cover Launceston, Altarnun and Laneast area.
 The map below shows the area we cover in more detail.

 <img src="/assets/images/areacoveredmap.png">